Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 He scans his environment, pauses, and hesitates before continuing forward.

-This is the kind of moment many people sense something is “off,” even if they can’t yet name why.
+This is the kind of moment many people feel something is “off”…

 That instinct matters.